kibromey23/kibromey23/README.md

 - Other Interests: building websites,IoT.

 🌱 Currently Learning
-- Building and fine-tuning **Generative AI models**.
+- Building and fine-tuning Generative AI models.
-- Developing state-of-the-art **chatbots** with frameworks like Rasa and Hugging Face.
+- Developing state-of-the-art chatbots with frameworks like Rasa and Hugging Face.
 - Exploring robotics and automation using tools like ROS (Robot Operating System).

 📚 My Projects that i focused on